PredixDev/predix-seed/README.md

 ### Seed Branches

+#### develop #####
+Development branch, latest version as of January 2017.
+Contains several examples of Predix UI Components (context browser, charts, time-series visualization), and integration with UAA and Predix time series services.

+#### master ####
+Production branch, base for **develop** branch.

 #### essential ####
 Minimal version, just enough to start a web application prototype.
 It contains basic server-side routing and essential frontend features such as branding, header, navigation, sample card and footer.

 #### reference ####
-Contains features found in the preceding branches, and working integration with Predix Time Series service.
-Includes the necessary visualization components and frontend code to consume server-side time series data.
-This is the showcase version of the Seed.
+As of the time of writing, this is a future branch, envisioned to contain features found in the preceding branches, and working integration with Predix Asset service.
+This will be the showcase version of the Seed.

 ## Getting Started